Skip to content

 Accessing and reusing saved Persepective

-Re-running a Perspective: To re-run a saved Perspective, select it from the list.
-This reloads the query and all settings and filters, making it easy to regenerate the results or apply new changes.
+• Re-running a Perspective: Select it from the list to re-run a saved Perspective.
+This reloads the query and all settings and filters, making regenerating the results or applying new changes quickly.

-The drop-down menu under logical table allows users to switch between logical table, Entities, or Metrics.
+The drop-down menu lets users switch between Logical tables, Entities, or Metrics.

 DPH